 - Damper: The position of the outside air damper, in percentage.
 The icon will animate to approximate the relative opening of the damper.
-Will also display the target supply air setpoint when the economizer supply air sequence is enabled. - Fan: The status of the call for fan is displayed above a green fan icon in the middle of the screen.
-Accompanied by a proof of fan status (can be hidden for the C1000 hardware platform).
-When the fan is on and there is a proof of fan signal, the icon animates by rotating the fan blades, and arrows appear indicating airflow.
-When the fan is off or when proof of fan is mis sing, the fan blades are stopped and there are no more airflow arrows. - Compressor: The status of the compressor(s) is displayed above an icon in the center of the page, representing compressor coils.
+Will also display the target supply air setpoint when the economizer supply air sequence is enabled. - Fan: The status of the Fan Call is displayed above a green Fan Icon in the middle of the screen, and may be accompanied by a Proof of Fan status.
+(The Proof of Fan status may be hidden depending on the configuration).
+When the fan is ON and there is a proof of fan signal (if applicable), the icon animates by rotating the fan blades, and arrows will appear indicating airflow.
+When either the Fan Call or Proof of Fan (if applicable) are OFF, the fan blade animation is stopped and there are no more airflow arrows. - Compressor: The status of the compressor(s) is displayed above an icon in the center of the page, representing compressor coils.
 This information can also be seen in the status box at the bottom of the screen.